I Wish | Chords + Lyrics

 ||: Emb7 Ab :|| x32 (horn line)

-I Wish Chords: Learn the progressions
+I Wish Chords: Unpacking the Dorian Progression and Harmonic Shifts

 Let’s break down Stevie Wonder’s masterpiece, I Wish.